Tribe-BTC/tribe-core/README.md

 - When they go to join X ordinal bitpac, bitcheck should automatically chrck and verify they own that ordinal in order to give them access
 - Once confirmed, they’re in and given voting / proposal access
 - They would automatically be kicked from the bitpac if they sold or moved that ordinal

+## Status Software

+This software support and is Proof of Concept:

+- Bitcoin Network via Testnet
+- Xverse
+- Ordinals
+- Bitpack